 startto be the earliest (smallest) timetoken received from the previous page.
 Continue to do that until you get 0 messages.

 - Send a subscribe call and use the latest (highest) timetoken received in the previous step to start subscribing to the channels/channel groups again.

 If your app can't unsubscribe on as it transitions to the background, the overall flow of message catch-up might look as follows:

 - Your app keeps track of the last received message timetoken using a listener.

 - On transition to background, your app does nothing with regards to channels.

-- On transition to foreground, your app performs a History API request to fetch all messages sent since the last received message and store these messages / events without triggering code to handle them.
-The message storage should consider different channels.
+- On transition to foreground, your app performs a Message Persistence API request to fetch all messages sent since the last received message and store these messages / events without triggering code to handle them.
+Message Persistence should consider different channels.

 - Continue paginating though history until all messages from all channels have been stored.

 - When your app has stored all messages/events, handle them according to your business logic.

 In this use-case, you want to send the user a push notification that they have unread messages sent to them while the app was offline in the background.